COSC-499-W2025/capstone-project-team-7/logs/teamLogs/README.md

 # Capstone Team 7 Logs

+## Week 5 (September 29 - October 5)

+This week our focus was on the Data Flow Diagrams (Level 0 and 1).

+We started off the week with listing down some simple processes from the start to the end in our google document.
+This process then led to us discovering some other interconnected processes which allowed us to narrow down onto the 7 main processes that would control the entire flow of data in our diagram.
+From here we had to just draw the shapes for each one of them and add appropriate description.
+The next steps were collective efforts into deciding the process flow directions for the different processes and their inputs and outputs.
+The end step was to add into picture the data storage aspect and connect it to the rest of the diagram.

 ## Week 4 (September 22 - 28)

 This week we focused on the system architecture and the project proposal.